< Back to Employer Hub / Learner Hub

 Non-levy employers and co-investment

-If your business does not pay the apprenticeship levy, from 2026, employers will now contribute 25% towards further training costs.
+For non levy paying employers, from 2026, non levy paying businesses will contribute 25% towards further training costs as the co investment rate, with the government contribution meeting the remaining training cost.
 This was announced in the Autumn Budget of November 2025.

-The threshold has been extended from under-22, to under 25 years of age.
-This means even more young people can access high-quality training at no cost to their employers.
+The threshold has been extended from under-22 to under 25 years of age.
+This means more apprenticeship starts can be supported as even more young people can access high-quality training at no cost to their employers.

 What is an apprenticeship levy transfer?

-If a business does not use all of its levy funds, it can transfer up to 50% of its unspent contributions to another employer.
+If a business does not use all of its levy funds, it can transfer up to 50% of its unspent contributions to another no levy or levy employer.
 This is known as an apprenticeship levy transfer.

-- Large employers can support their supply chain, local SMEs, or care sector partners by transferring unused funds
+- Large employers can support their supply chain, local SMEs, or care sector partners by transferring unspent funds

-- Receiving employers benefit from 100% of training and assessment costs being covered (up to the funding band maximum)
+- Receiving employers benefit from 100% of apprenticeship training and assessment costs being covered (up to the funding band maximum).
+Which helps fund apprenticeships for employers that cannot use levy funds directly

-- Transfers are arranged through the Apprenticeship Service account, either by creating a public pledge or agreeing a direct transfer with another business
+- Transfers are arranged through the Digital Apprenticeship Service account, also known as the DAS portal, either by creating a public pledge or agreeing a direct transfer with another business

 Government guidance: Transfer your apprenticeship levy to another business